Calima

 We carry the entire article stating that it is negative for health.
 But why?.
 The effects of haze have two components.
 The first is direct and the other indirect.
 The indirect component is reduced visibility.
 This can cause traffic accidents and other problems derived from the difficulty of seeing what is beyond.
 Reducing visibility does not affect the body, but the consequences that this can bring about.

 On the other hand, we have the consequences and direct effects.
-High concentration of dust and other particles make it difficult breathing and irritates the mucous membranes.
-One of the main effects is nasal obstruction, itchy eyes and continuous coughing.
-If the haze has a very abundant density, it is possible that, even in a few days, problems of bronchospasm may appear.
-This is, serious difficulty breathing, asthma, and chest pain.
+High concentration of dust and other particles make it difficult breathing and causes irritation to the mucous membranes.
+One of the main effects is nasal congestion, itchy eyes, and a persistent cough.
+If the haze is very dense, bronchospasms may develop within a few days.
+That is, serious difficulty breathing, asthma and chest pain.
 In some people it also produces an anxiety crisis.

 To eliminate the health consequences of haze, it is important to follow the weather forecasts and report the appearance of this phenomenon.
 Some necessary tips to follow when there is haze is to close doors and windows, leave the house as little as possible, use a breathing mask, avoid exercise in the open air, drink plenty of fluids to avoid hydration, etc.